MCruces-fz/TRISTAN-journey-simulation/README.md

 that create the main aires input file and attachments like *model.inp* and *tables.inp*, respectively.
 - *represent.py*: there are three classes within it defined
-- *HeightDensData.txt*: Input file with the data for every simulation: one simulation for each line.
+- *TRISTAN_data_000.txt*: Input file with the data for every simulation: one simulation for each line.
 - *config.json*: **settings** table for user.
     + model: (string values)